 does the chocolate need to be chopped up?

-As you can see in the step-by-step pictures, I used regular sized Hershey bars and broke each rectangle in half.
+As you can see in the step-by-step pictures, I used regular-sized Hershey bars and broke each rectangle in half.
 If you use the larger bar that has thicker rectangles, you will definitely want to chop it up with a knife.
-The important thing to remember is the pieces need to be as uniform as possible, so that they will melt evenly.
+The important thing to remember is the pieces need to be as uniform as possible so that they will melt evenly.

-when cooking the fudge, why shouldn’t i scrape the sides down?
+when cooking the fudge, why shouldn’t I scrape the sides down?

 As you stir and cook the fudge, it’s impossible not to splash a little bit up on the sides.
 The sugar crystals that get up on the side of the pan will cook differently than those that stay in the main mixture.
 Be careful not to scrape the sides down as you stir.
-Those crystals that cooked on the side will cause a grainy consistency in your finished product as it cools.
+Those crystals that are cooked on the side will cause a grainy consistency in your finished product as it cools.

 what is the difference between a full boil and a rolling boil?